miili/wavePicker/README.md

-# grapePicker
+# wavePicker
 A Seismic Wave Time Arrival Picker for ObsPy Stream Objects

 This library aims to be a useful picker for obspy.core.Stream objects.

-grapePicker utilizes the following libraries:
+wavePicker utilizes the following libraries:
 * ObsPy
 * PySide
 * pyqtgraph